 Perri I. Irmer (ARCH ’81) President and CEO • DuSable Museum of African American History

 Perri Irmer earned her juris doctorate from the University of Chicago Law School in 1991.
 Irmer currently serves as the president and chief executive officer of Chicago’s DuSable Museum of African American History, the oldest institution of its kind in the United States.
 Prior to joining DuSable in September of 2015, Irmer ran her own company, Intellectual Resource Management Group, Inc., a global management consulting and strategic planning firm with a mission of promoting economic development through the integration of advanced technology, sustainable design, and public policy.

 Irmer has also enjoyed a distinguished tenure in government, having served as the chief executive officer of the Illinois Sports Facilities Authority; assistant general counsel for Chicago Public Schools and administrator of CPS’s multi-billion dollar Capital Improvement Program; director of construction services for the Public Building Commission of Chicago; and deputy commissioner of the City of Chicago Department of Buildings.
 As a private sector real estate professional, Irmer served as senior vice president for Mesirow Financial and as vice president of development for Merchandise Mart Properties, Inc. To date, Irmer has administered well over $7 billion in public and private construction projects.

-Irmer was honored with the IIT Professional Achievement Award in 2007.
+Irmer was honored with the Illinois Tech Professional Achievement Award in 2007.
 She co-chairs the Alumni Association Board of Directors International Committee.
-In addition to the Illinois Institute of African American Alumni Association, Irmer also sits on the boards of numerous civic and charitable organizations, including World Chicago and the Catholic Theological Union.
+In addition to the Illinois Institute of Technology African American Alumni Association, Irmer also sits on the boards of numerous civic and charitable organizations, including World Chicago and the Catholic Theological Union.
 She has served on the Board of Directors of the Chicago Convention and Tourism Bureau and was a founding member of the Chicago Sports Commission (now known as Choose Chicago).
 Irmer is the recipient of numerous awards and honors for her involvement in community and youth services, her longstanding support and advocacy of minority and woman-owned businesses, and her promotion of international business relationships within Illinois.